 Not least amongst his achievements was his ensuring that Sir John Port's vision of the school was revitalised, so that fee-paying boarders helped subsidize scholars and Repton became what is technically an elevated Grammar School rather than merely a charity school.

 Much of note has happened at Repton in the later decades of the 20th century, most notably the successful integration of girls, first into the Sixth Form and then to make Repton fully co-educational.
 However Pears’ vision of a place of learning, with up-to-date facilities for living, working and the pursuit of excellence in extra-curricular activities continues to inspire.
-Perhaps our founder’s greatest legacy to Repton is the School's continuing mission to detect and encourage the talents of its students wherever they may lie.
+Perhaps our founder’s greatest legacy to Repton is the School's continuing mission to detect and encourage the talents of its pupils wherever they may lie.